 Pterygia & pingueculae are both benign conditions of the conjunctiva (clear skin covering the white part of the eye).
 They usually occur in the inner or outer corners of the eye and can become larger over time.

 Pterygia & pingueculae can both cause recurrent foreign body sensation, redness, tearing, burning, dryness and irritation.
-A pterygium can occasionally cause blurry vision if there is significant growth onto the cornea.
+A pterygium can occasionally cause blurry vision if there is significant growth in the cornea.